syedomer17/Devops-fullstack/module2/aws/EC2/Bootstrap.md

 ---

 ### Q3: What happens if you change the user data script after launching the instance?
 **A:** By default, the user data script only runs at the first boot.
-Changing it afterward will not automatically rerun the script unless you manually trigger it or relaunch the instance.
+Editing the script after launch will **not** cause it to run again unless you manually trigger it or restart the instance in a way that re-runs user data.

 ---